Southampton - Leicester City: How to watch, start time, stream, odds, more

 Southampton

+Starting XI: McCarthy, Tella, Stephens, Vestergaard, Bednarek, Walker-Peters, Minamino, Ward-Prowse, Armstrong, Redmond, Adams.
+Subs: Forster, Salisu, Ramsay, Walcott, Ferry, Diallo, Djenepo, Jankewitz, N’Lundulu.

-QUESTIONABLE: Danny Ings (thigh).
-OUT: Oriol Romeu (ankle), Will Smallbone (knee), Michael Obafemi (fitness), Ryan Bertrand (knock)
+OUT: Oriol Romeu (ankle), Danny Ings (thigh), Will Smallbone (knee), Michael Obafemi (fitness), Ryan Bertrand (knock)

 Leicester City